mpv-player/mpv/DOCS/man/options.rst

     (This value tends to be fuzzy, because many file formats don't store linear timestamps.)

+``--demuxer-hysteresis-secs=<seconds>``
+    Once the ``--demuxer-max-bytes`` limit is reached, this value can be used to specify a hysteresis before the demuxer will buffer ahead again.
+This specifies the maximum number of seconds from the current playback position that needs to be remaining in the cache before the demuxer will continue buffering ahead.

+    For example, with a value of 10 seconds specified, the demuxer will buffer ahead up to ``--demuxer-max-bytes`` and won't start buffering ahead again until there is only 10 seconds of content left in the cache.
+When the demuxer starts buffering ahead again, it will buffer ahead up to ``--demuxer-max-bytes`` and stop until there's only 10 seconds of content remaining in the cache, and so on.

+    This can provide significant power savings and reduce load by making the demuxer only buffer ahead in chunks at a time rather than buffering ahead nonstop to keep the cache filled.

+    If you want to save power and reduce load, configure this to a small number that's much lower than ``--cache-secs`` or ``--demuxer-readahead-secs``.
+    If it takes a long time to buffer anything at all for a given stream (like when reading from a very slow disk is involved), then the hysteresis value should be larger to compensate.

+    The default value is 0 seconds, which disables the caching hysteresis.
+A value of 10 seconds probably works well for most usecases.

 ``--prefetch-playlist=<yes|no>``
     Prefetch next playlist entry while playback of the current entry is ending (default: no).